 To learn more about Chicago neighborhoods, as well as transportation around the city, head to our Neighborhoods page.

-Tips for Your Search
+Tips for your search

 As you begin to explore neighborhoods and listings, here are some tips for your search to keep in mind to help you avoid common mistakes, as well as important questions to ask and things to look for if and when you visit places to live in person.

 - Renters have rights.
 The City of Chicago has extensive rules and regulations governing the rights and responsibilities of both the landlord and you, the tenant.
 You may find it helpful to review these regulations before starting your search, and you should definitely review them before signing a lease.
 The City provides a summary of the Residential Landlord and Tenant Ordinance, as well as a link to the ordinance itself.
+There’s a phone hotline, the Chicago Renters’ Rights Hotline—312.742.7368, which you can call if you have questions about whether your landlord is meeting their obligations.

 - Condition of the unit and the building.
 In person or online, check the general condition in the apartment, and also around the building (Google Maps Streetview is helpful if you can’t do this in person).
 It’s OK to ask the landlord to let you ask the current tenant questions, although they probably will not put you directly in touch with them for privacy reasons.
 If anything seems to be broken or not functioning, you should ask that the maintenance be completed before your actual move-in date and that the agreement to do these repairs be included in your lease agreement.
 You will also have an opportunity to list these items upon move-in.